 Considerations of sole proprietorships:

-If a sole proprietor does not register their company as an LLC, they take personal responsibility for their company’s liabilities.
+If a sole proprietor does not register their company as a Limited Liaiblity Company, they take personal responsibility for their company’s liabilities.
 Additionally, they may find it difficult to procure a business loan.
 Learn more about how an LLC can protect you.

 Owners pay taxes on their distributive shares of S corporation profits and on their salaries at their appropriate individual rates.
-Shareholders that perform services for the business are required to pay themselves a “reasonable wage” and pay the employee’s share of Social Security taxes on their wages.
+Shareholders who perform services for the business are required to pay themselves a “reasonable wage” and pay the employee’s share of Social Security taxes on their wages.
 Learn more about reasonable compensation and S Corps.